entepe85/symfony-helper/README.md

 See `symfonyHelper.consoleHelper.*` settings.

-Also, install `vscode-symfony-helper.php` into the `public/` folder of the project with `Install Http Helper` command.
+Also, install `vscode-symfony-helper.php` into the `public/` folder of project with `Install Http Helper` command.

 ## Configuring